lukamiletic95/papers/Ideal and restrictive.md

 However, it most certainly eliminates the overhead problem that exists in the current solution used in Tendermint.
 First of all, not even all *FN* nodes receive the transaction.
 Instead, only the ones that will propose it in a future consensus instance are actually provided with it.
 Even if it were only a single node that received it, the *T* will still be executed at some point.
 Distributing a *T* to multiple *V* nodes only increases the chances of *T* being executed sooner.

 For one *C* transaction request *T*, maximum number of messages that are sent equals to *validatorSet.size() + 1* (plus one because the message to a provider node where a client requests the validator set is included).
-However, this algorithm guarantees successful transaction execution even if the number of messages exchanged is only 2 (request validator set message and one *receive* message to a *V* node).
+However, this algorithm guarantees successful transaction execution even if the number of messages exchanged is only 2 (*request validator set* message to a *FN* node and one *receive* message to a *V* node).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDYxMjgyMzEyLDEzNTczNDQ1NywtNDUyND
+eyJoaXN0b3J5IjpbMTgxNjU1NDE4NCwxMzU3MzQ0NTcsLTQ1Mj
-Y0OTMxLDM4MTgzNDQzOSwyMDIzNzU2MjI4LDg4ODIxMjY5LDIx
+Q2NDkzMSwzODE4MzQ0MzksMjAyMzc1NjIyOCw4ODgyMTI2OSwy
-Mjc4MjIxODYsLTk1NDAyMzYxOSwxNjEzOTExMjIxLDI1NTU1OD
+MTI3ODIyMTg2LC05NTQwMjM2MTksMTYxMzkxMTIyMSwyNTU1NT
-Y5NCwtMTcwMzYwNjIyNywtNzg0NDAwMDQ2LC00OTY5ODA2MjMs
+g2OTQsLTE3MDM2MDYyMjcsLTc4NDQwMDA0NiwtNDk2OTgwNjIz
-LTEyMDkwMTYyMjksMTAwMTE2NTQ1OSwtMTc5OTU2MzI5NiwxNz
+LC0xMjA5MDE2MjI5LDEwMDExNjU0NTksLTE3OTk1NjMyOTYsMT
-I3NzY1NDE0LC01NzcwMTkyODAsMzg4NTQyNjQyLDYxNzIzOTUz
+cyNzc2NTQxNCwtNTc3MDE5MjgwLDM4ODU0MjY0Miw2MTcyMzk1
-XX0=
+M119
 -->